microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

 ### Deploy

-[Deploy the recording bot sample to AKS with the tutorial](./docs/tutorials/deploy-tutorial.md), to get you're own recording bot up and running.
+[Deploy the recording bot sample to AKS with the tutorial](./docs/tutorials/deploy-tutorial.md), to get your own recording bot up and running.

 ### Local Run